wso2-attic/ballerina-integrator/README.md

    service "ballerina-guides-desktop-bff-service" configured
 ```

-- You can verify Kubernetes deployment, service and ingress are running properly, by using following Kubernetes commands.
+- You can use the following commands to verify whether the Kubernetes deployment, service, and ingress are running properly:

 ```bash
    $ kubectl get service